Last updated on October 22, 2025

 A Slight Improvement: Coldsnap (2006)

-The snow supertype was added to some non-land cards and the mechanic was greatly expanded.
-There was also a cycle of snow-covered, allied tap lands plus two additional colorless snow lands and the infamous legendary snow land Dark Depths, which also saw reprints on Ultimate Masters and Double Masters.
+They added the snow supertype to non-land cards, there was a cycle of snow-covered, allied tap lands plus the infamous legendary snow land Dark Depths, which saw several reprints including Ultimate Masters, Double Masters, and Modern Horizons 3 Commander.

 Becoming a Modern Staple: Modern Horizons (2019)